 Symptoms include a swollen lymph gland or glands, (lymphadenopathy), which often appear fist in the neck, groin, or armpit.
 The swollen glands can also appear in other areas of the body.

 The best way to diagnose and treat lymphoma in its early stage when it is most treatable is to seek regular medical care throughout the lifetime.
 Regular medical care allows a health care professional to best evaluate the risks of developing lymphoma and asses symptoms, such as a swollen lymph gland, and begin prompt diagnostic testing and treatment.
-It is also important to seek prompt ...more treatments »
+It is ...more treatments »

 A diagnosis of lymphoma can be delayed or missed because some people may notice early symptoms and seek a prompt diagnosis.
 In addition, some symptoms of lymphoma can be vague and similar to symptoms of other diseases, conditions and disorders.
 These include influenza, upper respiratory infection, strep throat, mononucleosis, and leukemia. ...more misdiagnosis »